arrilot/laravel-widgets/README.md

 In some situations it can be very beneficial to load widget content with AJAX.

-Fortunately this can be achieved very easily!
+Fortunately, this can be achieved very easily!

 1. Make sure you have jquery loaded before a widget is called.
 2. Change facade or blade directive - `Widget::` => `AsyncWidget::`, `@widget` => `@asyncWidget`